KytheraOA/Docs-Like-Code/How-To/filament.md

 ## Add the Second Roll

 1\.
 Navigate the printer menu to find the option for adding filament.
-  On my printer, the sequence is `Menu > Quick Settings > Change Filament > Add Filament`.
+  On the Duplicator i3 Mini, the sequence is `Menu > Quick Settings > Change Filament > Add Filament`.

 2\.
 Confirm the menu option.
 3\.
 Wait for teh nozzle to heat up.